 You could replace plain sparkling water with a flavored alternative, such as JUST Lemon-Infused Water, for an extra dose of citrus goodness.
 The combination of lemon and lime makes for a flavorsome drink you can sip slowly, any month of the year.

 - 1 cup fresh or frozen blueberries

-- 2 tbsp honey or date syrup (for Vegans)
+- 2 tbsp honey, date syrup, or coconut sugar simple syrup

 - 1 tbsp water